ark7-technology/model/README.md

 # @ark7/model

-In many projects, duplicating identical models can lead to a multitude of bugs.
-The **@ark7/model** library addresses this challenge by providing a unified model class layer that works seamlessly across different environments, ensuring consistent business logic and reducing redundancy.
+In many projects, duplicating identical models can lead to numerous bugs.
+The **@ark7/model** library addresses this challenge by offering a unified model class layer that operates seamlessly across various environments, ensuring consistent business logic and reducing redundancy.

 Supported Platforms: